Bucky24/react-canvas-map/README.md

 ## LayerRaw

 This component details a way to free-form draw on a layer.
 See [Raw](#Raw) for more details.
 Note there can only be 1 LayerRaw per layer.
+It must be a child of a `Layer`.

 ## LayerPassthrough

 This component can be useful if you want the efficiency of building the layer maually but still want to use the `Layer` component.
+Note that `LayerPassthrough` does not technically need to be the only child in the `Layer`, but, due to the way it is implemented, it must be the first (and any `LayerRaw` that comes after will overwrite its `raw` portion of the layer).

 ### Parameters